burgil/supe-project-creator/README.md

 ## Changelog

+### Version 1.3.2 - Improved Command and Readme

+- **Simplify usage and documentation**: Replaced lengthy command with concise alternative and revamped readme for enhanced user experience and clarity.

 ### Version 1.3.1 - Improved Version Bumper

 - **Enhanced version bumping system**: Implemented a user-interactive auto bump system that requests confirmation before bumping the minor or major version.
 Added feature to input brief and secondary descriptions of changes for the README.md file.